r-kagaya/Blists/README.md

 # What is Blists
-Blist is a book list creation application that can transition to purchase links of multiple sites
+Blist is an application that can create a book list corresponding to purchase links to multiple sites
 Amazon, Yahoo Shopping, Rakuten is available for now

 # DownLoad Link